Finder not responding on Mac? 11 ways to fix it

 Regular Mac maintenance is essential to keep devices optimized and running smoothly.
 When we let system logs and temporary files buildup, we lose valuable space, and applications stop working correctly.
 Finder is no exception.
 The good news is it can be fixed by simply running some basic maintenance.

-Personally, I'm not a huge fan of manually running maintenance scripts, as it involves patience and Terminal.
-I prefer using the Apple notarized third-party tool CleanMyMac X instead.
-It comes with a simple Maintenance module, which can run scripts in just a few clicks.
+Personally, I'm not a huge fan of manually running maintenance tasks, as it involves patience and Terminal.
+I prefer using the Apple notarized third-party tool CleanMyMac instead.
+It comes with a powerful Performance module, which can run scripts in just a few clicks.
 Here's how to use this smart utility:

 -

-Open the application — download the free version here.
+Open the application — start your free 7-day trial here.

 -